Efficient Deep Reinforcement Learning with Predictive Processing Proximal Policy Optimization: Discussion

-The current trend in state-of-the-art reinforcement learning has been excessively complex, biologically implausible and computationally intensive multi GPU agents~\citep{schrittwieser2020mastering, badia2020agent57, ecoffet2019go}.
-The DreamerV2 agent already made great strides reversing this trend by reducing complexity and demonstrating what is possible with a single GPU agent~\citep{hafner2020mastering}.
+The current trend in state-of-the-art reinforcement learning has become the use of excessively complex, biologically implausible and computationally intensive multi-GPU agents~\citep{schrittwieser2020mastering, badia2020agent57, ecoffet2019go}.
+The DreamerV2 agent already made great strides in reversing this trend by reducing complexity and demonstrating what is possible with a single GPU agent~\citep{hafner2020mastering}.
 Our P4O agent continues this line of research by incorporating a predictive processing element in a standard control architecture.
 In a ten-day (wall-clock time) single-GPU training comparison, our P4O agent outperformed other model-free and model-based state-of-the-art reinforcement learning agents.
+More impressively, this was accomplished without any hyperparameter optimisation and thus has even greater potential to be uncovered.
 Wall-clock time is arguably the most limiting factor in reinforcement learning research, and therefore should be considered as a metric besides cumulative reward.
-Due to the efficient model structure (e.g. $3\times$ less parameters than DreamerV2), P4O can process frames six times faster than state-of-the-art algorithms DreamerV2~\citep{hafner2020mastering}, IQN~\citep{dabney2018implicit}, and Rainbow~\citep{hessel2018rainbow}.
+Due to the efficient model structure (i.e., three times fewer parameters than DreamerV2), P4O can process frames six times faster than state-of-the-art algorithms DreamerV2~\citep{hafner2020mastering}, IQN~\citep{dabney2018implicit}, and Rainbow~\citep{hessel2018rainbow}.
 This speedup does not come at the cost of task performance: Within equal training duration, the P4O agent achieves equivalent or higher rewards in 11 out of 17 cases on Atari, including the challenging Seaquest game.
+One possible limitation here could be the difference in use of sticky actions, which was suggested as a means of introducing stochasticity in training~\cite{machado18}, and used for example by DreamerV2 but not by P4O due to deterministic environmental dynamics.
+However, the fact that not all algorithms compared provide such experimental details clearly, makes it harder to guarantee similar conditions across comparisons made.
+Thus still, the competitive performance of P4O demonstrates the power of predictive processing against state-of-the-art algorithms that lack this mechanism.